martin-ueding/vigilant-crypto-snatch/README.md

  # Vigilant Crypto Snatch

-A little program that observes the current market price for the BTC/EUR pair and looks for drastic reductions (dips).
+A little program that observes the current market price for the your choice of currency pair on Kraken or Bitstamp and looks for drastic reductions (dips).
 In these cases the program will place a buy order.